Technjava/tiktok-repost-remover/README.md

     - Click on 'Code',
     - Download Zip,
     - Unzip the folder using your favorite unzipper,
-    - Go into this folder to continue (it may have dist in it).
+    - Go into this folder to continue (it should have dist and other files in it).

 - ### Git:
 ```shell